 - A minimum GRE score of 700 on the Quantitative section (155 on the revised scale) or better.

-- The required minimum TOEFL score is 81 (internet-based) or 553 (paper-based).
+- For international applicants, the required minimum TOEFL score is 81 (internet-based) or 553 (paper-based).
 The required minimum IELTS score is 6.5.

 - Completed paper or online application form.